npcooley/SynExtend/README.md

 With these matched character vectors describing files on the NCBI FTP site, we can pull given assemblies, and their associated genecalls.

 Assemblies are pulled using functions within the package `Biostrings` and placed in a sqlite database using the package `DECIPHER`.
 Note, `DBPATH` can be a specific local file location, though a tempfile works fine for this example.
+The tempfile in this example will be destroyed upon closure of the current R session, so specified files are preferable for most user activity.

 ```r
 DBPATH <- tempfile()